 From the discussion presented, it is evident that the output voltage alters between VS and zero depending on whether the input provided is less than or greater than VT, respectively.
 Thus, it can be concluded that MOSFETs can be made to function as electronic switches when made to operate between cut-off and saturation operating regions.
 Similar to the case of n-channel enhancement type MOSFET, even n-channel depletion type MOSFETs can be used to perform switching action as shown by Figure 2.
 The behaviour of such a circuit is seen to be almost identical to that explained above except the fact that for cut-off, the gate voltage VG needs to be made negative and should be lesser than -VT.

+h

 Next, Figure 3 shows the case wherein the p-channel enhancement MOSFET is used as a switch.
 Here it is seen that the supply voltage VS is applied at its source terminal (S) and the gate terminal is provided with the input voltage Vi while the drain terminal is grounded via the resistor RD.
 Further the output of the circuit Vo is obtained across RD, from the drain terminal of the MOSFET.
 In the case of p-type devices the conduction current will be due to holes and will thus flow from source to drain ISD, and not from drain to source (IDS) as in the case of n-type devices.
 Now, let us assume that the input voltage which is nothing but the gate voltage VG of the MOSFET goes low.
 This causes the MOSFET to switch ON and to offer a low (almost negligible) resistance path to the current flow.
 As a result heavy current flows through the device which results in a large voltage drop across the resistor RD.
 This inturn results in the output which is almost equal to the supply voltage VS.